 On completion of the course, you will be:

-- Fully conversant with how super-heterodyne radio architectures work, how they are implemented, and the challenges to watch for
+- Fully conversant with how RF system architectures work, how they are implemented, and the challenges to watch for

 - Able to simulate various types of RF and IF systems and circuits, and model component interactions